baumannlab/TARPON/README.md

 8. [Advanced Input Parameteres](#advanced_input)
 9. [Output Files](#output)

-If you use this software please cite...
+If you use this software please cite "Deimler N, Ho DV, Paul N, Gill Z, Baumann P (2026) TARPON—A Telomere Analysis and Research Pipeline Optimized for Nanopore.
+PLoS Comput Biol 22(2): e1013915. https://doi.org/10.1371/journal.pcbi.1013915"

 ## [What is TARPON and Why Should I Use It?](#what_and_why)